hieuk09/hieuk09.github.io/_posts/2018-08-07-pluck-and-distinct.md

 ---
 layout: post
-title: "TIL - Wierd behaviors of pluck and uniq in ActiveRecord"
+title: "TIL - Weird behavior of pluck and uniq in ActiveRecord"
 date:   2018-08-07
 categories: activerecord
 ---